reputation-network/rey-docs/docs/contents/tutorial/hello_world.rst

   $ rey-cli dev node

-This will launch the geth node with an open port to connect via RPC and interact with it.
+This will launch the :ref:`development environment <development>` blockchain node with a port open to RPC connections.
 So far, we just need to know that the account with address ``0x88032398beab20017e61064af3c7c8bd38f4c968`` has funds and is available to be used.
 As said, the smart contracts are already deployed and have the following addresses:

 - Main smart contract address: ``0x76C19376b275A5d77858c6F6d5322311eEb92cf5``